Is America Headed Towards Maximum Employment?August 30, 2021

 Maximum Employment and the Challenges of Our Current Labor Market

-This is unknown territory for the United States, and the workers that lost their jobs during the pandemic might need new skills to address shifting demands in the economy.
+This is unknown territory for the United States, and the workers who lost their jobs during the pandemic might need new skills to address shifting demands in the economy.
 The pandemic also prompted the retirement of older and more experienced workers, with available staff unable to handle these roles because of their lack of skills.
 It’s also important to note the sudden shift in the technology sector, where service and retail had massive swings in their business.

-Online shopping, food delivery, and the rise of remote work mean that the unemployed now need new skills to fill available roles, as the jobs they once had might be different or no longer existent.
+Online shopping, food delivery, and the rise of remote work mean that the unemployed now need new skills to fill available roles, as the jobs they once had might be different or no longer exist.
 In order for maximum employment to occur, workers will have to become continually more skilled to address the needs of a changing job market.

 What Will a Maximum Employment Economy Look Like?

 COVID likely changed many industries forever, and employers will need to look at the bigger picture and grow skilled workers from the ground up for long-term profitability.
 Job seekers have different preferences, are more selective, and seeking other offerings than what was available pre-pandemic.
 With many unemployment benefits ending in the fall, temporary labor continues to play an important role as businesses navigate the economic uncertainty in 2021 and beyond.
 In a society with maximum employment, companies will see workforces grow and become more skilled, work with comfortable wages, and build a long-term and fruitful relationship with their employers.